mbouazza-dev/RMI-WebService/README.md

 It share Data with some SOAP services and use them, for example to convert currencies, contact bank details and more.

 IfShare-App stores its store Object in the RMI registry, so, Eiffel Corp and If-Service can use it.

-## Goals
-Build multiple web application based on java RMI allowing the sale of products between individuals and company members

 ## Build